-From mole and Mezcal to chocolate and chapulines (grasshoppers) — discover why Oaxaca is one of the world’s top food destinations on this culinary adventure.
+From mole and Mezcal to chocolate and chapulines (grasshoppers) — explore the magic of Oaxacan cuisine!

 - Adult Ages 18+